Nick Cravat: Personal life

 Marcy Cravat is an environmental documentary filmmaker.
 Her debut film, Angel Azul, completed in 2014, won 12 awards.
 The film explores issues related to coral reefs through art activism.
 Dirt Rich, her second film, explores solutions to reverse the effects of global warming by re-stabilizing safe atmospheric carbon levels by returning carbon to the soil.

 Death

 Cravat died of lung cancer in Woodland Hills, California, on January 29, 1994, at the age of 82.
+He was survived by his two daughters, Tina and Marcy.
 He is interred at North Hollywood's Valhalla Memorial Park Cemetery.